 If you start at People’s Square and you walk all the way along Nanjing Road, you will arrive to the breath-taking Bund, the waterfront area with spectacular views of the famous Shanghai skyline across the Huangpu river – the skyscrapers of Lujiazui.

 The whole area is a must see, on both sides of the river.
 Across from the Bund, there is a new financial district with a famous TV tower and also with equally famous skyscrapers that have become the symbol of Shanghai.

 Yu Garden is an extensive Chinese garden, built in 1577.
 It contains Ming dynasty pavilions, ponds, rockeries and arched bridges.
 It’s a very beautiful and atmospheric garden and it should be on every visitor’s list.

-Jing’an Temple is the Buddhist temple on West Nanjing Road.
+Jing’an Temple is a Buddhist temple on West Nanjing Road.
 It was first built in 247 AD in the Wu Kingdom, during the Three Kingdoms period of ancient China.
 It was relocated to its current site in 1216, during the Song Dynasty.

 To get there, take the metro line number 9.
 Qibao Old Town is only a short walk from the station.
 It’s a nice area to visit, but I would only suggest it to people that have already been to Shanghai and have already seen the main historic sites.

 Each and every time when I went to Shanghai, it was in June, at the beginning of summer.
 It was hot, with temperatures between 25-30 degrees C, a bit cooler in the evening and in the night.
 It rained from time to time.
-But, that was a good thing because the rain cleaned the air and there was no visible pollution.
+But, that was good because the rain cleaned the air and there was no visible pollution.
 My Chinese friends told me that, when it doesn’t rain for a month, the pollution becomes unbearable.